| Setup And Maintenance

 they can enjoy the benefits deriving from the tax exceptions as well as the corporate

 tax benefits by virtue of the new tax legislation.
-Tax

 Exemptions 50% of interest receivable.
 In view of the new tax legislation